Mersey-class trawler

-The Mersey class was a class of Admiralty naval trawlers built for the Royal Navy (or other government institutions) prior to World War II.
+The Mersey class was a class of Admiralty naval trawlers built for the Royal Navy (or other government institutions) prior to the First World War.
 Admiralty meant they were built for military service as opposed to conversions of existing boats.
 The majority of the vessels were built to a standard design but a few included in the class were built differently.

 Some were completed as fishing vessels rather than for military service.
 Many went on to be used in various roles during World War II.

 Design

 The Mersey-class trawlers were purpose-built to a standard Admiralty design intended for patrol, anti-submarine and minesweeping roles.
 HMT John Quilliam, delivered in June 1917, was the first of the standard completions.